• Skip to primary navigation

 • Fold wet ingredients in dry ingredients, combining just until blended.

-• Add the cocoa powder to the remaining batter in the mixing bowl and stir until just combined.
-Spoon the chocolate batter in dollops around the bundt pan, leaving some lighter colored spaces in between.
+• Add the cocoa powder to the smaller amount of batter and stir until just combined.

 • Use a knife to swirl the different colored batters together, taking care not to mix them too much.